Independent African news, markets, culture and politics.

 Court Bars INEC From Recognising Mark, Aregbesola as ADC Chairman, Secretary • Channels Television

 A Federal High Court in Abuja has issued an interim order restraining the Independent National Electoral Commission (INEC) from recognizing David Mark and Rauf Aregbesola as the interim national chairman and national secretary of the African Democratic Congress (ADC), respectively.
-The order, issued by Justice Emeka Nwite, followed a motion ex parte filed by Nafiu Gombe on September 2, 2025.
+The order, delivered by Justice Emeka Nwite, follows an ex parte motion filed by Nafiu Gombe on 2 September 2025.
+The motion lists the ADC, Mark and Aregbesola as defendants, together with INEC and former party national chairman Ralph Nwosu.
+The court also prohibits INEC from acknowledging Mark’s and Aregbesola’s appointments pending a hearing on notice.

-The court’s order has significant implications for the ADC and the opposition coalition, as it may affect their preparations for the upcoming elections.
-The case is expected to be heard in the coming days, and the outcome will likely have a major impact on the country’s political landscape.
-As the situation develops, it remains to be seen how the ADC and the coalition will respond to the court’s order and navigate the challenges ahead.
+The court’s interim order has significant implications for the ADC and the opposition coalition, potentially affecting their preparations for the upcoming elections.
+The case is slated for hearing in the coming days, and its outcome is likely to exert a major influence on Nigeria’s political landscape.
+As events unfold, it remains to be seen how the ADC and the coalition will respond to the order and navigate the challenges ahead.

 Scroll to Top